Dr Ken Eames BA MA PhD

 - T: +44 (0)20 7927 2469

-I'm a mathematical modeller, based in the Centre for Mathematical Modelling of Infectious Diseases in the Department of Infectious Disease Epidemiology at the LSHTM.
+I'm a mathematical modeller, and Director of the Centre for the Mathematical Modelling of Infectious Diseases in the Department of Infectious Disease Epidemiology at the LSHTM.
 I hold an NIHR Career Development Fellowship.
 Before moving here in 2008 I was working as an Emmanuel College research fellow in the Centre for Mathematical Sciences, Cambridge.
 And before that I was an EPSRC-funded postdoctoral research fellow working at the Mathematics Institute and the Department of Biological Sciences at the University of Warwick.

 Since April 2009 I have run the UK flu survey, an online influenza surveillance system, collecting information about incidence, health-care seeking behaviour, and social contact patterns.
 During the 2009/10 H1N1v influenza pandemic through an NIHR funded grant I measured changes in social mixing patterns in infected individuals.
 I have recently worked on surveys measuring social mixing patterns in South East Asia.